-Some Beet & Ginger Concoction I Thought Would Cure Me
+Some Beet and Ginger Concoction I Thought Would Cure Me (Antigua, Guatemala)

 If you read my blog over the past couple of weeks, you know that I was struck by a cold in Antigua that lasted through Copan and now to Utila, preventing me from diving as much as I wanted to (my main reason for coming here in the first place).
 One of my most popular posts on this blog was one I did about my worst travel ailments in the past few years; bronchitis and vomiting, bedbugs and leech bites, nothing was too gross or too personal to discuss.
 “My poor body!”
 I thought as I wrote that.
 “What I make it endure just for the sake of travel!
 All of those things I put my body through!”